 Periplasmic enzymes have several main functions, detecting nutrients in the environment, degradation of polymers, and protection from harmful compounds.

-This section will restrict itself to the bacterial cell wall, but at the end of the chapter we will compare this to archaeal cell walls.
+This section will restrict itself to the bacterial cell wall.
+We will compare this to archaeal cell walls at the end of the chapter.
 The cell wall is essential to the survival of most microorganisms.
-Many microbes live in environments that are relatively dilute and the wall's most important function is to prevent the cell from bursting due to osmotic stress.
+Many microbes live in relatively dilute environments, and the wall's most important function is to prevent the cell from bursting due to osmotic stress.
 The cell wall also determines the shape of the cell.
-Any cell that has lost its cell wall, either artificially or naturally, becomes roughly spherical and lyses due to osmotic pressure, unless placed in certain concentrated solutions.
+Any cell that has lost its cell wall, either artificially or naturally, becomes roughly spherical and lyses due to osmotic pressure unless placed in certain concentrated solutions.
 Finally, the cell wall helps to support any structure that penetrates from the cell out into the environment.

 Figure 3.19.
 A gram-positive bacterium.
 Gram stain of the gram-positive bacterium Bacillus cereus

-The structure and synthesis of prokaryotic cell walls is unique and many compounds found in the bacterial cell wall are found nowhere else in nature.
+The structure and synthesis of prokaryotic cell walls is unique, and many compounds found in the bacterial cell wall are found nowhere else in nature.
 It is true that plants also make cell walls, but they are chemically and structurally different.
-There are two basic types of bacterial cell wall structures that have been studied in detail: Gram-positive and Gram-negative.
-These two classes of bacterial cells look very different following staining with the Gram stain and this has been a standard test for for identification of bacterial species.
+Investigations have revealed two basic types of bacterial cell wall structures: Gram-positive and Gram-negative.
+These two classes of bacterial cells look very different following staining with the Gram stain, and this has been a standard test for identification of bacterial species.
 Figures 2-19 and 2-20 show Gram stains of Gram-positive and Gram-negative bacteria, respectively.

 Figure 3.20.
 A gram-negative bacterium.
 A Gram stain of the gram-negative bacterium Serratia marcescens

-When the Gram stain was developed by Hans Christian Gram in 1884 the molecular basis of the stain was unknown.
-In fact very little was understood about bacteria in general.
-He just determined empirically that when bacterial smears were run through a four-step staining procedure using two different dyes, some cells retained the first dye and stained purple, while other only retained the second dye and stained pink.
-Years later it was discovered that the basis for this differential reaction relates to the cell wall as shown in Figure 3.21.
+When Hans Christian Gram developed the Gram stain in 1884, the molecular basis of the stain was unknown.
+Bacteriologists understood very little about bacteria in general.
+He just empirically determined that when bacterial smears were run through a four-step staining procedure using two different dyes, some cells retained the first dye and stained purple, while others only retained the second dye and stained pink.
+Years later, bacteriologists discovered that this differential reaction relates to the cell wall, as shown in Figure 3.21.

 Figure 3.21.
 A comparison of the ultrastructure of gram-positive and gram-negative cells.
 The different Gram reactions occur because of structural differences between the bacterial cell walls.
 Gram-positive cells (Group B streptococci) appear smooth in a scanning electron micrograph (A) and are composed of a single layer of peptidoglycan (B).
 Gram-negative cells (E. coli) have an undulating surface and have three layers (C and D).
 (Sources: S. H. Pincus, et al.1992.
 J. Bacteriol 174:3739-3749 [panels A and B]; M. E. Bayer and C. C. Remsen.
 1970.
 J. Bacteriol.
 101:304-313 [panel C]; T. J. Beveridge.
 1999.
 J. Bacteriol.
 181:4725-4733 [panel D])

-As shown in Figure 3.21, the Gram-negative cell has an additional layer and the outside of the cell appears convoluted when compared to the Gram-positive cell.
-The Gram-positive wall is much thicker than is the Gram-negative wall and its external appearance is smoother.
+As shown in Figure 3.21, the Gram-negative cell has an additional layer, and the outside of the cell appears convoluted when compared to the Gram-positive cell.
+The Gram-positive wall is much thicker than is the Gram-negative wall, and its external appearance is smoother.
 Gram-positive and Gram-negative cells do share one thing in common that is unique to bacteria - peptidoglycan.
-We will talk about the structure of this and then move on to examine the various structures found in each cell wall type.
+We will talk about the structure of this and then examine the various structures found in each cell wall type.

 Figure 3.22.
 The chemical structure of peptidoglycan.
 The generalized peptidoglycan monomer showing the two sugars that make up the backbone.
 The R group consists of four amino acids, with the best-studied cell walls containing L-alanine, D-alanine, D-glutamic acid and diaminopimelic acid.

-The NAM, NAG and amino acid side chain form a single peptidoglycan unit that can link with other units via covalent bonds to form a repeating polymer.
-The polymer is further strengthened by covalent bonds between cross-bridges and the degree of cross-linking determines the degree of rigidity.
+The NAM, NAG, and amino acid side chain form a single peptidoglycan unit that can link with other units via covalent bonds to form a repeating polymer.
+Covalent bonds between cross-bridges further strengthen the polymer, and the degree of cross-linking determines the degree of rigidity.
 Figure 3.23 shows an artist's rendering of what the structure might look like.
-In E. coli, the penultimate D-alanine of one unit is linked to DPA of the next cross-bridge.
-In some Gram-positive microbes there is a peptide composed of various amino acids that serves as a link between the cross-bridges.
+In E. coli, the penultimate D-alanine of one unit links to DPA of the next cross-bridge.
+In some Gram-positive microbes, there is a peptide composed of various amino acids that link the cross-bridges.
 For example, in Staphylococcus aureus strains, five glycines make up the linker between peptidoglycan monomers.
 The sequence of these linkers varies considerably between species.
-The completed peptidoglycan layer forms a strong mesh that can be thought of as a chain link fence.
-The complete cell wall contains one or more layers of peptidoglycan one atop the other, providing much of the strength of the cell wall.
+The completed peptidoglycan layer forms a strong mesh analogous to a chain-link fence.
+The complete cell wall contains one or more layers of peptidoglycan, one atop the other, providing much of the strength of the cell wall.

 Figure 3.23.
 A cartoon of the peptiodglycan mesh.
 The peptidoglycan polymers then crosslink with other peptidoglycan chains to form a complex mesh that wraps the cell in a structure a kin to chicken wire.

-While both Gram-negative and Gram-positive bacteria have peptidoglycan, its physical arrangement in the cell wall is different.
-In Gram-positive cells the peptidoglycan is a heavily cross-linked woven structure that encircles the cell in many layers.
-It is very thick with peptidoglycan accounting for 50% of weight of cell and 90% of the weight of the cell wall.
+While both Gram-negative and Gram-positive bacteria have peptidoglycan, their physical arrangement in the cell wall differs.
+In Gram-positive cells, the peptidoglycan is a heavily cross-linked woven structure that encircles the cell in many layers.
+It is very thick, with peptidoglycan accounting for 50% of the cell weight and 90% of the weight of the cell wall.
 Electron micrographs show the peptidoglycan to be 20-80 nm thick.
-In Gram-negative bacteria the peptidoglycan is much thinner with only 15-20% of the cell wall being peptidoglycan.
-In both cases, peptidoglycan is not a barrier to solutes, as the openings in the mesh are large enough for most molecules including proteins to pass through.
+In Gram-negative bacteria, the peptidoglycan is much thinner, with only 15-20% of the cell wall being peptidoglycan.
+In both cases, peptidoglycan is not a barrier to solutes, as the openings in the mesh are large enough for most molecules, including proteins, to pass through.
 Figure 3.24 shows a depiction of the Gram-positive cell wall.

 Figure 3.24.
 The Gram-positive cell wall.
 The cell wall is made mostly of peptidoglycan, interspersed with teichoic acid which knits the different layers together.
 The amount of crosslinking is higher and the wall is thicker than in gram-negative cell walls.

-Gram-positive cells consist almost entirely peptidoglycan, but an important structure found in Gram-positive cell walls is teichoic acid.
+Gram-positive cells consist almost entirely of peptidoglycan, but teichoic acid is an important structure found in Gram-positive cell walls.
 It is a phosphodiester polymer of glycerol or ribitol joined by phosphate groups.
 Amino acids such as D-alanine are attached.
 Teichoic acid is covalently linked to muramic acid and stitches various layers of the peptidoglycan mesh together.
 Teichoic acid stabilizes the cell wall and makes it stronger.
-The chemical formula of teichoic acid is shown in Figure 3.25
+Figures 3.25 shows the chemical formula of teichoic acid.